Vishakha-Kayal/Vishakha-Kayal/README.md

 - 👀 I’m interested in Web development .
 - 🌱 I’m currently Pursuing BCA from Poddar International College , Jaipur , Mansarovar.
 - 💞️ I’m looking to collaborate on Web Development Projects.
-- I'm currently learning UI/UX DESIGN from RCAT(Rajasthan Center Of Advance Technology) from Jaipur.
+- I'm recently learning UI/UX DESIGN from RCAT(Rajasthan Center Of Advance Technology) from Jaipur and earned a certificate.
-- i have currently integrated full stack project using ejs and express js.
 - 📫 You can reach me via linkedin .
 My linkedin ID as follows :https://www.linkedin.com/in/vishakha-kayal-041722216

 <!---